![]() |

 To buy tickets online, first book the train ticket between Eskişehir & Ankara at the TCDD website as shown here, then buy the bus ticket between Bursa & Eskisehir TCDD station at the Kamil Koc website or at www.flixbus.com.

-YHT high-speed trains now link Istanbul Söğütlüçeşme station (2km or 1.2 miles southeast of the old Haydarpaşa station) with Konya in just 4h40.
+YHT high-speed trains link Istanbul Söğütlüçeşme station with Konya in just 4h40.

-A comfortable express train called the Toros Express connects Konya with Adana over the curvaceous and very scenic classic line.
+A comfortable express train called the Toros Express normally connects Konya with Adana over the curvaceous and very scenic classic line.
+However, the Toros Express has been temporarily suspended since May 2024 due to line reconstruction.

 YHT = Yüksek Hızlı Tren, 250 km/h high-speed train.
 There's a brief X-ray baggage check on the platform, so turn up at least 15 minutes before departure.

-Söğütlüçeşme is a suburban station just 2km (1.2 miles) east of the old Haydarpaşa station, used as the terminal for YHTs since March 2019, see location map.
+Söğütlüçeşme is a suburban station 2km (1.2 miles) east of the old Haydarpaşa station, see Söğütlüçeşme station guide & how to reach it.

 Halkali & Bakırköy: One train per day now extends through the Marmaray Tunnel under the Bosphorus to/from Bakırköy and Halkali on the suburban network on the western side of Istanbul, although from a visitor's point of view these don't call at Istanbul Sirkeci or anywhere conveniently central on the western side of the Bosphorus.